 1. Poor Career Growth

 An employee is more likely to be engaged in their jobs if they feel that their career is going in the right path.
-But if your employees do not get the necessary training to learn something new, then they might be less driven towards their job and become disengaged at work.
+On the contrary, if your employees do not get the necessary training to upskill themselves, then they might be less driven towards their job and become disengaged at work.

 2. Limited recognition